 If you are thinking of taking an e-bike trip throughout Jasper National Park, this article will tell you everything you need to know before you embark on your adventure!

 Are e-bikes allowed in Jasper National Park?

-An official pedal-assist e-bike must only provide power assistance when the bike is being pedalled.
-Additionally, the e-bike must not generate more than a 500W maximum power output, and it must stop its power assistance when travelling at a maximum of 32 km/h (20 mph).
+An official pedal-assist e-bike must only provide power assistance when the bike is being pedaled.
+Additionally, the e-bike must not generate more than a 500W maximum power output, and it must stop its power assistance when traveling at a maximum of 32 km/h (20 mph).

-Lastly, e-bikes with a throttle are not considered a pedal-assist e-bike and are thus only allowed to be ridden on roads, not trails.
+Lastly, e-bikes with a throttle are not considered pedal-assist e-bikes and are thus only allowed to be ridden on roads, not trails.

 How is Jasper National Park organized, is it ready for cycling?

 Jasper National Park is known for having a great trail system for cyclists.
 The park’s trails are well maintained and connected and are considered to be ideal for experiencing the park’s scenic landscapes while avoiding large crowds.